koor-tech/koor/Documentation/Troubleshooting/ceph-common-issues.md

 To overcome this, you need to increase the value of `fs.aio-max-nr` of your sysctl configuration (typically `/etc/sysctl.conf`).
 You can do this with your favorite configuration management system.

-Alternatively, you can have a [DaemonSet](https://github.com/rook/rook/issues/6279#issuecomment-694390514) to apply the configuration for you on all your nodes.
+Alternatively, you can have a [DaemonSet](https://github.com/koor-tech/koor/issues/6279#issuecomment-694390514) to apply the configuration for you on all your nodes.

 ## Unexpected partitions created

 ### Symptoms

-**Users running Rook versions v1.6.0-v1.6.7 may observe unwanted OSDs on partitions that appear unexpectedly and seemingly randomly, which can corrupt existing OSDs.**
+**Users running Koor Storage Distribution versions v1.6.0-v1.6.7 may observe unwanted OSDs on partitions that appear unexpectedly and seemingly randomly, which can corrupt existing OSDs.**

 Unexpected partitions are created on host disks that are used by Ceph OSDs.
 This happens more often